prpaskov/publicationBot/README.md

 **Bibliography**

 Smith, J., Johnson, R., & Brown, A. (2018).
 The impact of specific vaccine adjuvants on neuroinflammation: Insights from a study in the Journal of Development Economics.
 Jones, L., & Brown, D. (2016).
 Immunization-induced immune responses and their effects on neurotransmitter balance: A perspective from the Journal of Public Economics.
 Garcia, M., & Martinez, S. (2017).
 Community concerns about vaccines and their implications for mental health: An analysis from the Journal of Political Economy.
 White, T., & Robinson, P. (2019).
 Vaccine misinformation and its psychological implications: A review from Econometrica.
 Chang, C., & Lee, H. (2020).
 Rare adverse effects of vaccines resembling mental health disorders: A synthesis of findings across multiple journals.

-## Future directions

-Potential extensions for this project include:
-- Strengthening malicious capabilities and reputability of output for enhanced red-teaming.
-For example, future iterations could:
-  -  Output code for analysis, tables, and graphs
-  -  Output directly to PDF
-  -  Include abstract
-  -  Ask LLM to generate inputs at scale
-  -  Improve prompts for higher credibility of methodology
-  -  Combine models: generate vague, initial output with a capable model (i.e. GPT-4), then feed to a less capable model (i.e. Llama-2) to substitute words and optimize.
-- Measuring and benchmarking impact of distinct prompt techniques on different models and versions